HL7/US-Core/input/pagecontent/must-support.md

 The Profile elements consist of *Mandatory*, *Must Support*, and *Additional USCDI Requirements* elements.
-The sections below defines the server and client expectations for processing these elements and illustrates how they are displayed and documented.
+The sections below define the server and client expectations for processing these elements and illustrate how they are displayed and documented.

 ### Mandatory Elements

-*Mandatory* elements are elements with a minimum cardinality of 1 (min=1).
-When an element is Mandatory, the data is expected to always be present.
-Very rarely, it may not be, and guidance for when data is missing is provided in the [Missing Data] section and the next section.
+*Mandatory* elements have a minimum cardinality of 1 (min=1).
+When an element is Mandatory, the data is expected always to be present.
+However, very rarely it may be missing, and the [Missing Data] section and the next section provide guidance when the data is missing.
 The convention in this guide is to mark all min=1 elements as Must Support unless they are nested under an optional element.
 An example of this is [`CarePlan.status`].

 ### Must Support Elements

 For querying and reading US Core Profiles, *Must Support* on any profile data element **SHALL** be interpreted as follows (see the [Future of US Core] page for writing and updating US Core Profiles):

-* US Core Responders **SHALL** be capable of populating all data elements as part of the query results as specified by the [US Core Server Capability Statement].
+* US Core Responders **SHALL** be capable of populating all data elements as part of the query results specified by the [US Core Server Capability Statement].
 * US Core Requestors **SHALL** be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 In other words, US Core Requestors **SHOULD** be capable of displaying the data elements for human use or storing it for other purposes.
-* In situations where information on a particular data element is not present, and the reason for absence is unknown, US Core Responders **SHALL NOT** include the data elements in the resource instance returned as part of the query results.
+* When information on a particular data element is not present, and the reason for absence is unknown, US Core Responders **SHALL NOT** include the data elements in the resource instance returned as part of the query results.
 * When querying US Core Responders, US Core Requestors **SHALL** interpret missing data elements within resource instances as data not present in the US Core Responder's system.
-* In situations where information on a particular data element is missing or suppressed, refer to the guidance for [Missing Data] and [Suppressed Data].
-In cases where information on a specific data element is missing *and* the US Core Responder knows the precise reason for the absence of data (other than suppressed data), US Core Responders **SHOULD** send the reason for the missing information.
+* When information on a particular data element is missing or suppressed, refer to the guidance for [Missing Data] and [Suppressed Data].
+In cases where information on a specific data element is missing, *and* the US Core Responder knows the precise reason for the absence of data (other than suppressed data), US Core Responders **SHOULD** send the reason for the missing information.
 This is done by following the same methodology outlined in the [Missing Data] section but using the appropriate reason code instead of `unknown`.
 * US Core Requestors **SHALL** be able to process resource instances containing data elements asserting missing information.

-The terms *US Core Responder* Actor *US Core Requestor Actor* are used throughout the guide and typically refer to a server or a client.
+The terms *US Core Responder* Actor and *US Core Requestor Actor* are used throughout the guide and typically refer to a server or a client.

-Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search], and [FHIR Resource] formats before implementing US Core requirements.
+Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, [FHIR Data Types], [FHIR Search], and [FHIR Resource] formats before implementing US Core requirements.

 All the profile information for the {{site.data.fhir.ig.title}} is represented in a single CSV or Excel file.
 This may be useful to testers and analysts to review the *Must Support* and *Mandatory* elements across profiles in a single table.